-- 1 This statement of Recommended Accounting Practice ("RAP") sets out recommendations as to how the managers of a unit trust authorised by the Monetary Authority of Singapore ("MAS"), including unit trusts registered with the Central Provident Fund Board ("CPF") should prepare the unit trust's financial statements for unitholders. - 2 This RAP is issued by the Institute of Singapore Chartered Accountants ("ISCA") in consultation with the Investment Management Association of Singapore ("IMAS"). - 3 Managers of unit trusts are required to comply with the Securities and Futures Act (Chapter 289), its subsidiary legislation and the Code on Collective Investment Schemes ("Code") issued by MAS, and where applicable, guidelines issued by the CPF (collectively referred to as the "Regulations and Guidelines").
-They are also required to comply with the provisions of the trust deeds governing the respective unit trusts. - 4 The recommendations of this RAP have been arrived at taking into consideration the accounting standards in force.
+- This statement of Recommended Accounting Practice ("RAP") sets out recommendations as to how the managers of a unit trust authorised by the Monetary Authority of Singapore ("MAS"), including unit trusts registered with the Central Provident Fund Board ("CPF") should prepare the unit trust's financial statements for unitholders, and how directors should prepare its financial statements for VCCs. - This RAP is issued by the Institute of Singapore Chartered Accountants ("ISCA") in consultation with the Investment Management Association of Singapore ("IMAS"). - Managers of unit trusts are required to comply with the Securities and Futures Act (Chapter 289), its subsidiary legislation and the Code on Collective Investment Schemes ("Code") issued by MAS, and where applicable, guidelines issued by the CPF (collectively referred to as the "Regulations and Guidelines").
+They are also required to comply with the provisions of the trust deeds governing the respective unit trusts.